code-iai/iai_mab_control/README_acquisition.md

 | wall_thickness | The thickness of the photobox walls in meters. | _wall_thickness:=0.04 |
 | working_dir | The directory (inside the `out` directory in the root project directory) to store captured photos into. | _output_directory:='my_model' |

 The easiest way to work with the bot during development is to use the provided launch files.
+When using the launch files RViz will also start with pre-configured MoveIt settings for additional visualization purpose.
+If needed one can add **MarkerArray** visualization to see the positions the robot is addressing.

 ### Bringup